Atharva884/dummy-branch-app/README.md

 - **HIGH**: Reported but doesn't block deployment
 - **MEDIUM/LOW**: Logged for review

-**Why this matters:** Prevents deployment of images with known exploits.
-This is critical for fintech applications handling sensitive financial data.
+**Why this matters:** Prevents deployment of images with known exploits, critical for fintech applications handling sensitive financial data.

 **Integration:** Results appear in GitHub's Security → Code Scanning tab for tracking and remediation.